Stormwater drains and sewerage

 Drains and pipes on private property

-Owners are responsible for their drains up to the point of connection to:
+Owners are responsible for drains on their property up to the point of connection to:

-- the Council drain or kerb and channel, known as the legal point of discharge.
-This includes pipes that run under the footpath or nature strip.
+- The Council drain or kerb and channel, known as the legal point of discharge.
+This includes the pipes which run under the footpath or nature strip.

 Sometimes private drains run through other properties - either along a formal drainage easement or an implied easement.

 Council requires developers to install on-site water detention systems on new private buildings.
 These systems temporarily hold the water and release it slowly into the drainage system so as not to cause flooding downstream.
 These systems are owned by and the responsibility of the property owner.